bcgov/digital-policy/CPPM-Chapter12.md

 ### **Enterprise architecture:**

 The conceptual blueprint enabling efficient structure and use of IT across government as a whole for effective achievement of business outcomes.
-Enterprise architecture includes common components.

 ### **Enterprise design:**